kyma-project/community/concepts/eventing-code-guidelines.md

 2. expect
 3. expected
 -->
-- Keep the `name` short, e.g. `event order.created received` instead of `test that event order.created was received` or `ensure that event order.created was received`.
+- Keep the `name` short.
+For example, use `event order.created received` instead of `test that event order.created was received` or `ensure that event order.created was received`.
-- Always set the `field names` when initialising the test case struct to improve readability.
+- To improve readability, always set the `field names` when initializing the test case struct.

 <details>
   <summary>Example</summary>